JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 Download and install either IntelliJ IDEA Ultimate or the IntelliJ IDEA Community Edition.

 ### 1.1.
-Ensure the Gradle plugin is enabled
+Ensure the Gradle plugin and 'Plugin DevKit' plugin are enabled

-The Gradle plugin is required if you want to add a [Gradle Run Configuration](https://www.jetbrains.com/idea/help/create-run-debug-configuration-for-gradle-tasks.html) to IntelliJ IDEA.
-You can verify the Gradle plugin is enabled by visiting **Settings \| Plugins \| Gradle**.
+You can verify that the plugins are enabled by visiting **Settings \| Plugins**.

 <img src="img/step0_gradle_enabled.png" alt="Ensure the Gradle plugin is enabled" width="858px"/>